Back

 Test the hybrid approach with Desirely

 Desirely is the chatting AI designed specifically for OFM agencies that want to scale without sacrificing quality.
-Automated discovery, model-level personalization, hot-fan detection, and smart note-taking.
+Automated discovery, model-specific personalization, detection of hot fans, smart note-taking.

 Download the full playbook